antixenoinitiative/axiwiki/internals.md

 The SFN/TPN can be bound to a firegroup or to a hotkey, same as heatsinks.
 When activated it will rapidly drain the SYS capacitor.
 The SFN/TPN will only stay active while the button is held down and will only prevent an EMP effect if the wave hits you while the SFN/TPN is active.

 Generally, when you hear a shutdown pulse warning, dump pips to SYS, count to three, and then activate the neutralizer.
 Keep it activated until the wave fully dissapears.
+Alternatively, if the Interceptor is in view, watch for the blue flash from the petals, and then engage your SFN/TPN.
+It can be released when the radius of the electro-magnetic pulse is seen to pass beyond your ship.

 ## Heatsink Launcher
 If your AX build doesn't have these, something is very wrong.
 Heatsinks are the only viable way of venting the extreme heat created by Guardian weaponry.
 They can either be bound to a firegroup or a dedicated hotkey.
 They require a small amount of SYS capacitor to use and provide 2 MW of WEP capacitor regeneration for their 10-second duration, in addition to providing rapid cooling.
 Heatsinks allow cold orbiting, which causes the Thargoid to miss most or all of its shots.
 For more information, see Cold Orbiting.